ptv-logistics/xserver.net-samples/MemoryPressureTest/Readme.md

 <img src="https://github.com/ptv-logistics/xservernet-bin/blob/master/MemoryPressureTest/screenshots/64bitnolaa.png" alt="3dcenter article about the LAA flag" height="240"/>

 ###4 Hunt down your memory leaks
-We continously search for memory leaks, and workaround the memory leaks inside WPF for the map control.
+We continously search for memory leaks in xServer .NET, and workaround the memory leaks inside WPF for the map control.
 It's a common misconception that the garbage collector prevents .NET from having memeory leaks.
-Especially UI applications are affected by this, as lapsed event listener are a hideous source for leaks.
-Tool like the SciTech memory profiler can help to search for leaks http://memprofiler.com/?gclid=CIDHmZHxicYCFWXLtAodzzsAIQ
+Mainly UI applications are affected by this, as lapsed event listener are a hideous source for leaks.
+Tool like the SciTech memory profiler can help to search for leaks in your .NET application http://memprofiler.com/?gclid=CIDHmZHxicYCFWXLtAodzzsAIQ

 ![3dcenter article about the LAA flag](https://github.com/ptv-logistics/xservernet-bin/blob/master/MemoryPressureTest/screenshots/scitech.png)

 ###5 Testing under critical contditions
-The sample project builds a 32-Bit applications and allocates a large pile of memory to test the optimizations.
+Our test project builds a 32-Bit applications and allocates a large pile of memory to test the optimizations.
 Get the source code here https://github.com/ptv-logistics/xservernet-bin/tree/master/MemoryPressureTest

 ```
 private static IntPtr largeUnmanagedHeap;